jessebofill/DeckWebBrowser/README.md

 ![Quick access menu screenshot showing list of default tabs/ home page](assets/screenshots/qam.jpg)

 ### Main Menu Icon
-An icon is added to the Steam Decks main menu to quickly access the browser.
+An icon is added to the Steam Deck's main menu to quickly access the browser.
+When the browser is running the menu icon will be highlighted with a glow.

 ![Main menu icon screenshot](assets/screenshots/main-menu.jpg)

 ### Gamepad Support
-The browser makes use of the Steam Deck's controls to easily perform it's main tasks and also give the ability to navigate webpages that dont have gamepad support natively.
+The browser makes use of the Steam Deck's controls to perform it's main tasks and navigate webpages.

 #### Full List of Controls
 <picture><source media="(prefers-color-scheme: dark)" srcset="assets/button-icons/y-light.svg"><source media="(prefers-color-scheme: light)" srcset="assets/button-icons/y-dark.svg"><img height="16px" alt="Y Button:" title="Y Button" src="assets/button-icons/y-dark.svg"></picture> Open a new tab